 Sikkim - Trekking beneath Kangchenjunga

 Day 1: Rendezvous at the group hotel in Delhi.
 Airport transfers are provided for all clients arriving on Day 1.
 KE Land Only package services begin with lunch.
 In the afternoon, a city sightseeing tour is provided.
-Alternatively, you may choose to take it easy at the hotel.
+Alternatively, you may choose to take it easy at the hotel, which is close to the airport.

 Day 2: After breakfast, we transfer to the domestic terminal of Delhi Airport for the onward flight to Bagdogra, with potential views of the Himalaya from the left side of the plane.
 From Bagdogra, we then drive for 4 hours to Darjeeling (2500m) where we check in at our hotel.

 Day 3: We have a sightseeing tour of Darjeeling, to include Ghoom Monastery, the Himalayan Mountaineering Institute and the Tibetan Refugee Centre.
-After lunch, we can relax in the grounds of the hotel or explore amongst the colourful bazaar streets.
+After lunch at the hotel, we can relax in the grounds of the hotel or take a walk into the nearby and colourful bazaar streets.
+We spend a second night at our Darjeeling Hotel.

-Day 4: After an early breakfast, we set off by jeep for the 6 to 8-hour drive to Pelling (2250m).
-Here, we check in at our family-run hotel and have the opportunity to visit Pemayangtse Monastery.
+Day 4: After an early breakfast, we set off by jeep for the 6 to 8-hour drive to Pelling (2250m), stopping off for lunch near Jorethang.
+Arriving at Pelling in the late afternoon, we check in at our family-run hotel.
+We can either visit Pemayangtse Monastery this evening or in the morning.

-Day 5: After a short drive through tea plantations to the roadhead at Uttarey, we set off on a 3 to 4-hour trek, through rhododendron forest to the first camp of the trip in a clearing at Chitre (2680m).
+Day 5: After breakfast we make the short drive through tea plantations to the roadhead at Uttarey.
+Here, we meet our trekking crew and have lunch, prepared by our cook.
+We then set off on our first afternoon of trekking through rhododendron forest to the first camp of the trip in a clearing at Chitre (2680m).
+3 to 4 hours walking.
+800 metres of ascent.

 Day 6: It is just a short walk to Chiwabhanjang (3130m) and our camp.
-From here, we make an excursion southwards (3 hours round trip) along the Singalila Ridge to a viewpoint at 3470 metres.
+From here, we make an excursion southwards (3 hours round trip) along the ridge to the viewpoint at 3680 metres known as Singalila Top.
 Great views of Himalayan peaks.
 Overnight at Chiwabhanjang.
+6 hours walking.
+1000 metres of ascent.

 Day 7: Heading north on the ridge, we trek through rhododendron forest with alternate views into Sikkim and into Nepal.
-This is a longer day of 7 to 8 hours walking which takes us to our camp at Dhor (3720m).
+From the first high point Everest is visible in clear conditions.
+This is a longer day of walking which takes us to our camp at Dhor (3720m).
 Great sunset views here.
+7 to 8 hours walking.

 Day 8: An early start to see the sunrise, then back to camp for breakfast.
-Today's 5 to 6-hour walk offers superb trekking along the ridge to our camp at Paharay Megu (3850m) one of a series of high grazing areas.
+Today's walk offers superb trekking along the ridge to our camp at Paharay Megu (3850m) one of a series of high grazing areas.
+We arrive in camp mid afternoon.
+5 to 6 hours walking.

-Day 9: Trekking now through an alpine world, we follow the west side of the ridge to our camp at the sacred lake of Lam Pokhri (4320m).
-This is a shorter day of 4 to 5 hours, as we approach the Danphebir Pass.
+Day 9: Trekking now through an alpine world, with scattered rhododendron woodland, we follow the west side of the ridge to our camp at the sacred lake of Lam Pokhri (4320m).
+This is a scheduled shorter day, as we approach the Danphebir Pass.
+Overnight at Lam Pokhri.
+4 hours walking.

 Day 10: A day for exploration.
 Above our lakeside camp, we can make a 3-hour excursion to a high ridge for views of Kangchenjunga, the Kabru peaks and Pandim.
 We spend a second night beside Lam Pokhri.

-Day 11: Today, we cross the Kagla Pass (4460m) and then contour around to the Damphebir Pass (4500m) where the views extend to distant Everest.
+Day 11: Today, we cross the Kagla Pass (4460m) and then contour around to the Damphebir Pass (4500m) where, in clear conditions, the views extend again to distant Everest.
 Descending to Gomothang, we take lunch by the river, followed by a short afternoon walk to our camp at Yangseb (4100m).
+7 hours walking.

-Day 12: A pleasant day of trekking, on a good path which crosses a succession of low ridges, including the Kokling Pass (4260m).
+Day 12: A pleasant day of trekking, on a good path through pine forest, which crosses a succession of low ridges including the Kokling Pass (4260m).
 Continuing, we have views of Kabru and Pandim, en route to our camping place at Panding (4275m).
+5 to 6 hours walking.

 Day 13: We have 2 further passes at around 4500 metres to cross today, en route to the camp at Bikbari (4120m) which is located below the Rathong Glacier.
 A reasonably long day with 6 to 7 hours of walking.